broadinstitute/martha/README.md

 Google Cloud Functions for resolving [DOS](https://data-object-service.readthedocs.io/en/latest/) URIs.

 # Martha v1
-Removed as of March 2020.
-Please use Martha v3.
+Removed as of March 2020; please use Martha v3.
+[If you are using Terra Notebook Utilities and are not sure about how to use the right endpoint, see this article](https://support.terra.bio/hc/en-us/articles/360052637791-Update-your-Terra-Notebooks-Utilities-for-continued-access-to-data-via-DRS-DOS).

 # Martha v2
-Removed as of November 2020.
-Please use Martha v3.
+Removed as of November 2020; please use Martha v3.
+[If you are using Terra Notebook Utilities and are not sure about how to use the right endpoint, see this article](https://support.terra.bio/hc/en-us/articles/360052637791-Update-your-Terra-Notebooks-Utilities-for-continued-access-to-data-via-DRS-DOS).

 # Martha v3
 To call `martha_v3`, perform an HTTP `POST` to the appropriate URL.
 The `content-type` of your request should be either